R. Lalthangliana: Career

 Dr. R Lalthangliana started his career teaching in Pachhunga University College and was Assistant professor before he was elected to the Mizoram Legislative Assembly.
 He has been elected to the Mizoram Legislative Assembly in 1989, 1993, 1998, 2003 and 2008.
+He was elected in a bypoll in 2025 also.

 Education

 He has completed his high school in Serkawn Christian School and completed his BA in St. Edmunds College in 1978 after which he completed his M.A. in NEHU in 1980 in Shillong after which he completed his Ph.D. from North-Eastern Hill University in Sociology.